 If you or someone you know has symptoms of bipolar disorder and is in crisis, please contact one of these services as soon as possible:

 - The National Suicide Prevention Lifelineopens a new window at 1-800-273-8255, en español 1-888-628-9454, is available 24 hours a day, 7 days a week.
 The service is available to anyone and all calls are confidential.
 National Suicide Prevention's TTY number is 1-800-799-4889.
 National Suicide Prevention also has an online chatopens a new window service.

 - If you prefer texting, contact the Crisis Text Lineopens a new window by texting TALK to 741741.
 After sending this text message, you will receive an automated text asking about your crisis.
 Your response will help the team pair you with a counselor, and the Crisis Text Line will connect you to that counselor in minutes.

 - The National Alliance on Mental Illness Helplineopens a new window, 1-800-950-6264, is available Monday - Friday, 9 am - 5 pm CST.

 Please note: This discussion of bipolar disorder is for informational purposes and is not meant to take the place of consultation with a physician or therapist.

 If you're interested in reading previous posts in this Mental Health Awarenessopens a new window series, please look at the column to the left of this panel and click on any of the links there.

-We have compiled a list of St. Tammany Parish Library resources and external websites that have additional information about bipolar disorders.
-If you need help with getting a downloadable title from Hooplaopens a new window, Cloud Libraryopens a new window, OverDriveopens a new window, or Libbyopens a new window, please contact your nearest St. Tammany Parish Library reference librarianopens a new window.
+We have compiled a list of St. Tammany Parish Library resources and external websites that have more information about bipolar disorders.
+If you need help getting any title on this list, please contact your nearest St. Tammany Parish Library reference librarianopens a new window.